Cleaning and Sterilization Instructions

-Repeated processing has minimal effect on reusable PANTERA surgical instruments.
+Repeated processing has minimal effect on reusable WOLF® surgical instruments.
+End

-End of life is normally determined by wear and damage due to the use of the
+of life is normally determined by wear and damage due to the use of the instruments.

-The PANTERA system is indicated for fractures and fracture dislocations, osteotomies,
+The WOLF® Plate system is indicated for fractures, osteotomies, and non-unions of

 The plates and screws contained within the system are single use devices, which are